 This island has many hiking trails to enjoy and dense forest.
 A location for the thrill-seeker vacation goer that is for sure.
 There are white cliffs that act as a serene backdrop to the black sandy beaches.
 A real mix of a landscape on this island.

 The furthest southern island is the smallest in population.
 It has a beautiful coastline and unspoiled coves.
 It has a total population of just over 10,000 and it was the first of the Canary Islands to become totally self-sufficient.

 You also have Graciosa, which can be seen in its entirety from a point in Lanzarote.
 There is Lobos Island, Alegranza, Montana Clara, Roque del Oeste and Roque del Este.
-Some of these islands are inhabited and can be seen from certain points from the other islands.
-These formed during volcanic eruptions.
+Some of these islands are inhabited and can be seen from certain points of the other islands.
+These were all formed during volcanic eruptions.

 How can I get to the Canary Islands?